Contents

 5.2.
 The LSM crisis

 That distinction matters.
-The paper does not need to claim that every factual dispute has been conclusively resolved.
-It only needs to show that Cosmos relied on residual institutions to perform disclosure, monitoring, and trust-production work, and that those institutions came under visible stress.
+The claim does not require every factual dispute to be conclusively resolved.
+It requires evidence that Cosmos relied on residual institutions to perform disclosure, monitoring, and trust-production work, and that those institutions came under visible stress.
 On that point, the public record is strong.

 5.3.
 Proposal sequence and voice under stress

 The proposal sequence still matters, but it has to be described correctly.
 Proposal 790 and Proposal 821 reflect the formal governance pathway through which the LSM and associated upgrade work moved.
 Proposal 952 is different.
-It is Grace Yu’s declaration of no confidence in Interchain Foundation leadership and a call to action.
-It should not have been treated as a late-stage LSM proposal.
-The correct analytical move is narrower and stronger: the LSM scandal and broader stewardship failures plausibly helped precipitate the ICF no-confidence vote, which shows that the stress had migrated from a technical module dispute into a wider legitimacy crisis.
+It is Yu’s (2024) declaration of no confidence in Interchain Foundation leadership and a call to action.
+Proposal 952 belongs to the broader institutional-confidence sequence, not the LSM proposal sequence.
+The correct analytical move is narrower and stronger: the LSM scandal and broader stewardship failures entered the same legitimacy field as the ICF no-confidence vote, showing that the stress had migrated from a technical module dispute into a wider institutional confidence problem.

 6. Helmke-Levitsky and Ostrom in the Cosmos Case

-Complementary informal institutions appear where validator coordination, relayer operation, and conference-centered discussion reinforce formal governance rather than displace it.
+Complementary informal institutions appear where validator coordination, relayer operation, and conference-centered discussion reinforce formal governance.
 Accommodating institutions appear where lobbying, coalition-building, and off-chain pressure shape formal outcomes without openly contesting formal rules.
-Competing institutions appear most clearly in the LSM crisis, where informational and trust conflicts cut against the effectiveness of the formal process itself.
+Competing institutions are most visible in the LSM crisis, where informational and trust conflicts cut against the effectiveness of the formal process itself.
 Substitutive institutions appear where the Interchain Foundation, relayer operators, and other ecosystem bodies perform tasks the architecture cannot complete by itself.

 The assignments are strongest when tied to specific formal rules.
 Validator and relayer coordination are complementary because they help the existing governance and interoperability rules work as intended.
 Coalition-building around proposals is accommodating because it operates through the formal process while reshaping its practical use.
 The LSM controversy is competing because the informational conflict damaged the capacity of the formal process to generate trusted outcomes.
 Interchain Foundation stewardship and relayer subsidy arrangements are substitutive because they perform monitoring, treasury communication, and continuity functions the architecture does not itself specify in enforceable protocol form.

 The process tracing is strongest when each assignment is tied to a visible formal surface.
 Complementary relations attach to IBC continuity and governance execution rules that still require operators to keep channels live in practice.
 Accommodating relations attach to proposal-centered voice, where coalition building and conference politics influence outcomes without replacing voting itself.
 Competing relations attach to the 790-821-952 sequence, where the formal governance path remained available but confidence in the information entering that path became a contested object.
-Substitutive relations attach to stewardship and continuity functions visible in the Treasury Snapshot repair effort and relayer-subsidy proposals such as 2399 and 3413, where actors supplied monitoring and maintenance work that the architecture did not fully constitutionalize.
+Substitutive relations attach to stewardship and continuity functions visible in the Treasury Snapshot repair effort and relayer-subsidy proposals such as Cosmos Hub Proposal 862 and Persistence Proposal 97, where actors supplied monitoring and maintenance work that the architecture did not fully constitutionalize.

 Ostrom sharpens the same diagnosis from another angle.
 Cosmos strongly supports rights to organize and nested enterprises.
 It only partially supports boundaries, congruence, and collective choice in the Ostromian sense.
 Monitoring, graduated sanctions, and conflict resolution remain the weakest points.
 This distribution is exactly what the institutional-completion argument predicts: the architecture formalizes sovereignty-supporting principles more strongly than crisis-management and stewardship principles.